 - Quality guarantees

 With the technical considerations similar across both door types, you can now focus on the functional and aesthetic considerations.

 Choosing a bifold or a sliding patio door based on appearance

-Two significant differences separate bifolding and sliding doors and these two may also influence which door type is best for you.
+Two significant differences between bifolding and sliding doors may also influence which door type is best for you.

 Sliding doors differ.
 No other door provides large glass sizes up to three metres wide or more.
-The benefit of these large glass sizes is better views to the outside, and in some cases one one central visible aluminium profile.
+The benefit of these large glass sizes is better views to the outside and in some cases one central visible aluminium profile.

 Therefore, if large glass panels, more light and a cleaner outlook through the doors matter, sliding doors are best.

 The advantage of bifolding doors is in smaller homes and gardens.
 The fully opening nature creates an illusion of more space so this too may be a consideration.

 The other consideration as well as glass sizes and visible aluminium is the thickness of the aluminium itself and especially with closed doors.
 Sliding doors come with significantly thinner profiles at the door mullions.
 When the doors are closed and connected sliding door mullions start at 19mm with a quality slimline patio door.
 Bifolding door mullions are at around 90-120mm with most quality bifold brands.
 Again, if slim lines matter most, sliding doors are the choice here.